-Rules shall be reviewed and adopted annually, by the third Council meeting after the general election.
+Rules shall be reviewed and adopted by the third Council meeting after each general election of Council members.

 RULE 2 Acting Mayor and the Order of Succession

 Council shall at the time the rules are adopted pass a resolution stating the order of succession of council members to be Acting Mayor in the event neither the Mayor nor Mayor Pro Tem is present for the convening of the scheduled meeting and to fill the need for the Emergency Preparedness Plan.